-In this work, we will focus on the collisional energy loss $-dE/dx$ of an energetic heavy-quark moving through a hot and dense QCD plasma which is only partially deconfined.
+In this work, we will focus on the collisional energy loss $-dE/dx$ of an energetic heavy quark moving through a hot and dense QCD plasma which is only partially deconfined.
 As observed in the relativistic heavy-ion experiments, the suppression of high transverse momentum hadrons can be explained by the energy loss of high energy partons in the plasma.
 This phenomenon is called the jet quenching, an excellent hard probe which provides a novel window to unravel the fascinating properties of the deconfined nuclear matter~\cite{Wang:1992qdg,Gyulassy:2003mc,Qin:2015srf,Wang:2002ri}.
-Furthermore, unlike the light quarks which lose energy mainly through the gluon radiation, the collisional energy loss of a heavy-quark is comparable to the radiated energy loss because of the dead-cone effect related to the large quark mass~\cite{Dokshitzer:2001zm,Zhang:2003wk,Mustafa:2004dr,Wicks:2005gt}.
-Therefore, investigating the collisional energy loss induced by the elastic scatterings between the incident heavy-quark and thermal medium partons can help us to understand the measured heavy-flavor spectra in nucleus-nucleus collisions.
-After the first detailed calculation of $-dE/dx$ for a heavy-quark in the QCD plasma made by Braaten and Thoma~\cite{Braaten:1991jj,Braaten:1991we}, many attentions have been paid to this research topic and there were various theoretical developments over the past thirty years, see~\cite{Romatschke:2003vc,Romatschke:2004au,Herzog:2006gh,Djordjevic:2006tw,Peigne:2007sd,Peigne:2008nd,Lin:2013efa,Elias:2014hua,Han:2017nfz,YousufJamal:2019pen,Peng:2024zvf} and references therein.
+Furthermore, unlike the light quarks which lose energy mainly through the gluon radiation, the collisional energy loss of a heavy quark is comparable to the radiated energy loss because of the dead-cone effect related to the large quark mass~\cite{Dokshitzer:2001zm,Zhang:2003wk,Mustafa:2004dr,Wicks:2005gt}.
+Therefore, investigating the collisional energy loss induced by the elastic scatterings between the incident heavy quark and thermal medium partons can help us to understand the measured heavy-flavor spectra in nucleus-nucleus collisions.
+After the first detailed calculation of $-dE/dx$ for a heavy quark in the QCD plasma made by Braaten and Thoma~\cite{Braaten:1991jj,Braaten:1991we}, many attentions have been paid to this research topic, and there were various theoretical developments over the past thirty years; see Refs.~\cite{Romatschke:2003vc,Romatschke:2004au,Herzog:2006gh,Djordjevic:2006tw,Peigne:2007sd,Peigne:2008nd,Lin:2013efa,Elias:2014hua,Han:2017nfz,YousufJamal:2019pen,Peng:2024zvf} and references therein.